Gillinghammer/github2gantt/readme.md

 ## Github 2 Gant
-See your Github repo milestones in a Gantt chart.
-Set and change your milestone's dates to help your team planning.
+Plot your Github milestones on a Gantt Chart showing each milestones' progress.
+Slide your project start and end dates to plan your projects.
+Projects that were not finished before the end date are shown in red.
+Projects are shown in yellow when they are within 14 days of their end date.

 ![preview](https://user-images.githubusercontent.com/578328/79090141-83eae180-7cfd-11ea-97b2-4443d9ed473f.png)